-Mutations (or changes) in the NF1 gene causes NF1, and are inherited in an autosomal dominant pattern, meaning that children of a mutation carrier each have a 50% risk to inherit the mutation and associated cancer risks.
+Harmful changes (called pathogenic variants) in the NF1 gene causes NF1, and are inherited in an autosomal dominant pattern, meaning that children of a carrier each have a 50% risk to inherit the pathogenic variant and associated health risks.
 Notably, women and men both have the NF1 genes and have the same chances to inherit and pass down variants in these genes.
 Therefore, both sides of the family are important when assessing inherited risk.
 About 50% (or 1 in 2 people) with NF1 will also have a parent with NF1.
 The other 50% have no family history and will be the first ones in their family with this condition.

 It is estimated that approximately 1 in 3,000 people have NF1.

 Genetic testing for NF1 is not always needed, as it can be diagnosed via physical exam by a genetics specialist.
 There are some instances where genetic testing can be helpful:

 Genetic testing for pathogenic variants in NF1 is currently available, but there are a few different ways to approach testing:

 NF1 is diagnosed by detailed physical examination (usually done by a geneticist) and family history.
 The geneticist can look for the signs of NF1 during the examination and usually can determine if someone has NF1 or not based on that physical exam.

 NF1 is suspected in a person with any of the following: